captainsafia/talks/slides.md

 <!-- now that's all i'm gonna share about what we've done in .net 9 for now. i want to save some intrigue for .net conf in a few months. if you're super curious though, you can always try out the previews of .net 9 and i believe rc1 is actually out today. there's also two deep dives into the support in .net 9 that you can check out over on the .net youtube channel. -->

 ---

-*insert image about the future here*
+layout: image
+image: ./images/sunset-future.jpeg
+backgroundSize: contain
+---

 <!--
 so, that's the present, where do we go from here? well, i'll share some of the ideas that i have but i also want to hear from you about what you'd like to see happen in the open api space.